openownership/openownership.beta/get-involved.md

     If you would like to use our data, or think your government could benefit from our implementation support, please [get in touch](mailto:support@openownership.org)

     Our research and resources can be powerful advocacy tools - these are available to [download here](/resources)
-- title: Use the Beneficial Ownership Data Standard
-  text: If you're publishing or sharing beneficial ownership data use the open and
-    community-driven BODS [format](http://standard.openownership.org/en/).
-To follow
-    or shape development of the standard sign up for the OpenOwnership newsletter or delve into our [GitHub repository](https://github.com/openownership/data-standard)
-  is-full-width: true
 layout: get-involved
 ---